 If you're a Facebook user, this is probably the first app you'll be downloading whether we advise you to or not.
 Luckily it's a decent offering.
-It's free, it looks good and does a good job of getting out of the way and letting you find out where your ex-girlfriend has been on holiday.
+It's free, it looks good and does a good job of getting out of the way and letting you find out where your ex-girlfriend has been on holiday this year.

-We don't feel the Apple Mail app has any problems, but if you're looking for an alternative, or just want a separate mailbox for your Google mail, then the Gmail app will provide you with just that.
-You can sync other email domains to the Gmail app, but you're somewhat limited beyond that.
+Apple's Mail app is decent enough, but if you're looking for an alternative, or just want a separate mailbox for your Google messages, the Gmail app is a good option.

 The Messenger app was introduced by Facebook to allow friends to chat to each other using an app, rather than via a browser.
 An essential choice for Facebook addicts.

-This app is a visual bookmarking tool that helps you discover and save creative ideas.
+This visual bookmarking tool helps you discover and save creative ideas.
 It's a fun and useful app, especially if you're into fashion: it's widely used to share and view clothing ideas.
 In order to use the app, you need to sign in using a Pinterest or Facebook account.

 Skype for iPad

-Here's a superb and versatile alternative to FaceTime for when you want to video-call friends and relatives who (for some unfathomable reason) aren't on Apple devices.
-Features a user-friendly interface and the ability to make calls over 3G/4G, although call quality issues and data limits mean we'd recommend this as an occasional indulgence only.
+A superb and versatile alternative to FaceTime for when you want to video-call friends and relatives who (for some unfathomable reason) aren't on Apple devices.
+Features a user-friendly interface and the ability to make calls over 3G/4G, although for data and quality reasons we'd recommend the latter as an occasional indulgence only.

 Tumblr is a microblogging platform and social networking platform that can be used to procrastinate for hours.
 Its number of users isn't growing quite as meteorically as it did in the past, but this remains a useful app to have if you're already on Tumblr.
 You'll need to sign up to Tumblr in order to use the app.